aanastasiou/pyjunix/README.md

 ```

-If an item is a directory within which `pyjls` descended, it would also contain an `entries` attribute with a listing
-of its contents.

 By default the recursion level is set to 1.
 It can be controlled with `-maxdepth <N>` where `N` is the maximum depth
 to descend to.
 Setting `maxdepth` to `-1` will perform an exhaustive list.